In Syria, what remains of Iran’s regional ‘Axis’ is rubble and resentment

 “Hezbollah took many boys in this area, and took them to any front line in Syria. ...
 It was very dangerous for boys,” says Ahmad al-Fayad.
 Two of his sons were arrested by the regime during a sweep in 2013, charged as “terrorists,” and disappeared, he says.

-He was not surprised to hear that a torn portrait of Ayatollah Khamenei was stomped on at a pro-HTS celebration down the road, which attracted scores of local Shiites.
+He was not surprised to hear that a torn portrait of Mr. Khamenei was stomped on at a pro-HTS celebration down the road, which attracted scores of local Shiites.

 “We are very happy about it,” says Mr. Fayad.
 “As a result of the previous injustice carried out by the [Iran-backed] militias, you can watch Khamenei’s pictures being torn.”